kim5432109/my-first-map3/README.md

 ["My Summer Internships" Map] Is a map that is showing Bay Area and the locations I took internships during the summer

 Users can...
-1. **Toggle through the maps**,
-   By clikcing the little blue dots on the map
+1. **Toggle through the maps** by clikcing the little blue dots on the map.
-2. **Explore each location** When they click. the dots a picture and a description of the place will show up
+2. **Explore each location** When they click. the dots a picture and a description of the place will show up.
-3. **See detailed itineraties** The map includes the ability to zoom in and out.
-This way you can find out specifcally
+3. **Zoom in and out** to examine specific locations.

 Here's a demo:
 <img src="img/map gif.gif" width="900"